seastateinc/AlaskaHerring/ReadMe.md

 To Do List

-- [ ] Improve Numerical Stability.
+- [ ] Improve Numerical Stability:
-	- [ ] Parameter transformations to log-space.
+	- [ ] Parameter transformations to log-space
 	- [ ] Design matrix for estimated parameters (ival, lb, ub, phz, bayes)